cakephp/bakery.cakephp.org/2017/01/03/cakephp_psr7_middleware_authentication.rst

 https://github.com/cakephp/authentication

-Hours of dedication were expended to finish this release of the improved authentication system for the CakePHP 3 framework based on PSR7 compliant middleware- For the core team, it was decided that this is the place where authentication should happen.
+Hours of dedication were expended to finish this release of the improved authentication system for the CakePHP 3 framework based on PSR7 compliant middleware.
+For the core team, it was decided that this is the place where authentication should happen.

 Ideally, the request object should carry all information you need to identify a user.
 While generally, best practice is to identify a user or agent early in the stack.
 The improvement has meant that the authentication has been completely refactored and moved into a new namespace, as well as the code‘s folder structure being reorganised.
 But the biggest change was the better separation of logic.